dannyjnwong/PhD_Thesis/README.md

 # Structure

 - `source/` contains the source code needed to compile the entire thesis.
-Within that are 12 `.Rmd1` files, each which can be knitted into their own chapter. `00-CompiledReport.Rmd` is the parent document that when knitted will stitch each chapter together into a complete document.
+Within that are 12 `.Rmd` files, each which can be knitted into their own chapter. `00-CompiledReport.Rmd` is the parent document that when knitted will stitch each chapter together into a complete document.

 - `references/` contains the bibliographic information needed for all the references and citations within the thesis.
 The references are stored in `SNAP2.bib`, a [BibTeX file](https://en.wikipedia.org/wiki/BibTeX), which can be found in the `references/bib/` subfolder.
 There is a `vancouver.csl` citation style sheet which is used when knitting the document for formatting the references according to the UCL thesis requirements.